Random matrices: Random matrix models

-\item \textbf{Multi-matrix models:} The matrix models which we have considered so far could be called \textbf{one-matrix models} , as the corresponding integrals involved only one matrix.
+The matrix models considered so far could be called \textbf{one-matrix models} , as the corresponding integrals involved only one matrix.
 A natural generalization is to consider integrals over multiple matrices, and the corresponding multi-matrix models.
 For example, a \textbf{two-matrix model} can be defined from the ensemble $E=H_N\times H_N$ and the measure